meltano/sdk/docs/dev_guide.md

 **All database stream classes override:**

+1. `tap_name` The same name used in your tap class (for logging purposes).
-1. `sql_query()` - This method should run a give SQL statement and incrementally return a dictionary object for each resulting row.
+2. `sql_query()` - This method should run a give SQL statement and incrementally return a dictionary object for each resulting row.
+3. `open_connection()` - (Optional.)
+Open a connection to the database and return a connection object.

-**Depending upon your implementation, you may also need to override one or more of the following properties:**
+**Depending upon your implementation, you may also want to override one or more of the following properties:**

 1. `table_scan_sql` - A SQL string which should query for all tables, returning three columns: `database_name`, `schema_name`, and `table_name`.
 2. `view_scan_sql` - A SQL string which should query for all views, returning three columns: `database_name`, `schema_name`, and `view_name`.